neos/neos-development-collection/TYPO3.Neos/Documentation/ExtendingNeos/CustomizingInspector.rst

 Use custom DataSources for a selectbox element
 ==============================================

-To add custom selectbox-options, Neos uses `data-sources` for the inspector that can be implemented via php.
-These custom data-sources needs to return a serializable data structure in a format like described in :ref:`property-editor-reference`.
+To add custom selectbox-options, Neos uses *data sources* for the inspector that can be implemented in PHP.
+See :ref:`data-sources` for more details.

 Yaml (Sites/Vendor.Site/Configuration/NodeTypes.yaml) ::